thebernardlim/til/Exams/DP-201/Notes.md

 ** In-memory OLTP only supported by Premium tier \
 ** Premium tier integrates storage / compute resources & replicates together \
-** Use contained users for AAD authentication to Azure SQL A contained database user based on an Azure AD identity, is a database user that does not have a login in the master database, and which maps to an identity in the Azure AD directory that is associated with the database. \
+** Use contained users for AAD authentication to Azure SQL A contained database user based on an Azure AD identity, is a database user that does not have a login in the master database, and which maps to an identity in the Azure AD directory that is associated with the database.
+Eg: To create contained user: `CREATE USER [bob@contoso.com] FROM EXTERNAL PROVIDER;` \
+Before creating contained user, need to set admin to AD User through UI Portal. \
 ** Dynamic Scalability : Manually change resource limits, etc without downtime \

 ### Auditing vs Diagnostics